tech-threee/smc-swiftcare/README.md

 # Setup Management Console
 This repository contains the console for the Information Technology staff/department of the hospital like the Chief Technical officer , system support specialists and so on.
-This console is primarily for creating staff under the authorization of the users of the Sudo Management Console,
+This console is primarily for creating staff under the authorization of the users of the [Sudo Management Console](https://github.com/tech-threee/sudo-swiftcare), communicating with other users of the application, sending relevant announcements, creating blog posts and health tips.

 NB: For the first release of this software, the features currently available are
 - Viewing employees
 - Viewing patient details
 - Account authentication and management

 ## How To Access
 The software is hosted using Netlify using [this url](https://smc-swiftcare.netlify.app)